parallelchain-io/hotstuff_rs/README.md

 ## Introduction

-A Rust Programming Language library for Byzantine Fault Tolerant state machine replication, intended for production systems.
+HotStuff-rs is a Rust Programming Language library for performant Byzantine Fault Tolerant State Machine Replication (BFT SMR).

 HotStuff-rs implements a variant of the HotStuff consensus protocol, but with extensions like block-sync and dynamic validator sets that makes this library suited for real-world use-cases (and not just research systems).
 Some desirable